One of the pleasures of editing Energy Bulletin is publishing a wide variety of views. Sometimes they clash, and the results can be fascinating.

 Mr. Payne is an "upstream oil and gas professional with over 25 years of experience.
 Past Chairman, Houston Chapter of the American Petroleum Institute (API).
 Member of American Society of Mechanical Engineers (ASME), Society of Petroleum Engineers (SPE), American Solar Energy Society (ASES)."

-His blog is Peak Opportunities.
+His blog is

 -BA